nimroddanielmaayan/node-farm/notes.md

 - The first method of the http module is the createServer() method.
 It takes a callback function as it's single argument.
 This callback function will be called every time a new request hits the server.
 The callback function takes two arguments: req and res. req is the request object, and res is the response object

-- The node application will not end when an http server is created.
+- The node application will never end if an http server is created.
 It will keep running until we explicitly stop it.
-To stop the server, we can use CTRL+C. In the background, an endless loop is running, listening for incoming requests
+To stop the server, we can use CTRL+C. In the background, an endless loop is running and listening for incoming requests

 - If possible, it's always better to read data files\template files once, and save them as a variable, outside of the server callback function.
 This way, the files will be read and stored in the server's memory only once when the server starts, and not every time a request is made